 Ovesco comprises two organisations working in cooperation:

-• Ovesco Community Benefit Society which manages share offers and investments in our current projects,
+- Ovesco Community Benefit Society (CBS) which manages share offers and investments in our current projects,

-We have eight directors on two linked boards – one for Ovesco Community Benefit Society and one for Ovesco Development CIC.
+We have eight directors on two linked boards – one for Ovesco Development CIC and one for Ovesco CBS.
 The boards meet every quarter on the same day with an overlap period in the middle.

-‘As a Co-operative OVESCO made up of its voluntary directors, employees and investors, by working with all of them we can make a difference’.
+‘As a Co-operative OVESCO is made up of its voluntary directors, employees and investors; by working with all of them we can make a difference’.

-Liz was Formerly Research Manager in an IT consultancy, specialist areas including home automation and energy load management systems.
-An active member of a local charity, a number of community groups and the Transition Town Lewes Energy Group, Liz is working with the community to raise awareness and promote practical steps towards a low-carbon future.
+I was Formerly Research Manager in an IT consultancy, with specialist areas including home automation and energy load management systems.
+An active member of a local charity, a number of community groups and the Transition Town Lewes movement, I am working with the community to raise awareness and promote practical steps towards a low-carbon future.

 ‘Working for OVESCO has been my passion for the last ten years and I believe community energy gets people involved in their own energy use’.

-Employed by OVESCO since 2007, Chris managed the Lewes District Council micro generation grant scheme for three years, which allowed OVESCO to fund an office in Lewes.
-Since then he has managed two Local Energy Assessment Funds, mentored 12 community energy groups to set up as new benefit societies and helped set up Community Energy South in 2014.
+I have been employed by OVESCO since 2007.
+I managed the Lewes District Council micro-generation grant scheme for three years, which allowed OVESCO to fund an office in Lewes.
+Since then I have managed two Local Energy Assessment Funds, mentored 12 community energy groups to set up as new benefit societies and helped set up Community Energy South in 2014.

-Chris Rowland is also a director of Meadow Blue Community Energy CBS, Merston Renewable Energy CIC, and supporter Community Energy England as well as the Transition Town movement.
+I am also a director of Meadow Blue Community Energy CBS, Merston Renewable Energy CIC, and a strong supporter of Community Energy England as well as the Transition Town movement.

 ‘I have worked all my life as a engineer and we have the skills to build a future powered by renewable energy alone’.